Learn More About Platysmaplasty

-After deciding on the correct procedure for you, you and Dr. Davidson will also discuss pre-surgery precautions.
-Patients are encouraged to stop smoking since it can interfere with healing and to discontinue use of drugs like aspirin that can cause excess bleeding.
+After deciding on the correct procedure, Dr. Davidson and you will also discuss pre-surgery precautions.
+Patients are encouraged to stop smoking since it can interfere with healing, and to discontinue use of drugs like aspirin that can cause excess bleeding.

-After surgery, your neck, jaw, and ears will be bruised and swollen for up to ten to fourteen days.
+After surgery, your neck, jaw, and ears will be bruised and swollen for up to 10 to 14 days.
 You’ll be sent home with oral pain medications to deal with discomfort and an antibiotic to ward off infection.
 Your sutures will usually dissolve on their own.

-While most people feel up to returning to a desk job within a week or so, some prefer to avoid work and social events for 2-3 weeks until the swelling and bruising is gone.
+While most people feel up to returning to a desk job within a week or so after a neck lift, some prefer to avoid work and social events for two to three weeks until the swelling and bruising are gone.
 The last of the swelling is usually gone within a month.

-Necklifts are a safe procedure, but they do carry the same risks as any surgery: Bleeding, infection, and reaction to anesthesia.
+A neck lift is a safe procedure, but the surgery does carry the same risks as any surgery: bleeding, infection, and reaction to anesthesia.
 If you are concerned about these, please discuss them during your consultation with Dr. Davidson.

-Necklifts also carry certain specific risks.
+Neck lifts also carry certain specific risks.
 Most patients will experience a change in sensation in the region.
 Feelings of tightness, tingling, pulling, and numbness are all normal for the first few weeks after surgery, but numbness can occasionally last up to or past a year.
 More rarely, there is a chance of skin healing problems.
-While most necklifts leave only faded and well–hidden scarring, a few patients will experience red or raised scars that require topical treatments.
+While most neck lift surgeries leave only faded and well–hidden scarring, a few patients will experience red or raised scars that require topical treatments.

 A. It depends on the extent of the problem.
 For some patients, lasers or other skin treatments will improve the skin enough that they are satisfied.
 For most, however, only surgery will provide the tighter, rejuvenated look that they’re after.
 Your best bet is to come in for a consultation so Dr. Davidson can evaluate your situation and discuss your options.